ralexander11/acct_legacy/README.md

 This is a simple general purpose accounting system that can interface with other python applications.

-http://becauseinterfaces.com/
+An example of the web based display interfaces (WIP): http://becauseinterfaces.com/

-## Instructions If Using a Clean DB File
+## Instructions

-The below instructions apply when not using the acct.db file included in the repository.
+The below instructions are just the bare minimum example.
+It will allow you to get started using the accounting system with the trading platform to make some simulated stock trades with real market data.

 ### Part I - Setup the accounts and capital

-0. Rename acct.db to acct_orig.db if it exists
 1. Run acct.py
-2. Type "gl" command
+2. Type "gl" command.
+This displays the General Ledger
-3. Type "bs" command
+3. Type "bs" command.
+This displays the Balance Sheet
-4. Type "accts" command
+4. Type "accts" command.
+This displays the Chart of Accounts
-5. Type "JE" command
+5. Type "je" command.
+This allows you to enter a Journal Entry
 6. Press enter 3 times until it asks you for a description
 7. Type "Deposit capital" for the description and hit enter
 8. Press enter 3 times until it asks you for an account to debit